Skip to main content

 • Monthly savings differential — if renting costs less than owning, the difference is invested monthly

-• Capital gains tax on investments — uses the 50% inclusion rate at your marginal tax rate
+• Capital gains tax on investments — uses the 50% inclusion rate at your marginal tax rate (only on non-TFSA gains)

 Key Factors That Tip the Scale